 Chichibu-Meisen Museum, Textile museum in Chichibu, Japan

-The building originally served as a testing facility for the textile industry before being converted into a museum in 2002.
-This transformation preserved the site as a working record of the local silk production heritage.
+The building originally served as a testing facility for the regional textile industry before it was converted into a museum in 2002.
+Keeping the original structure intact meant that visitors today walk through a space that was once part of daily industrial life in Chichibu.

 The community of curious travelers